k0mraid3/Magisk-Module-Minimal-NXP-NFC-Framework/README.md

 # Minimal NFC Framework - Magisk Module - ALPHA v0.0001
-NFC Framework Magisk Module (VERY Early Development)
+A Min-NFC-Framework template Magisk Module for NFC devs and researchers.
+(VERY Early Development)

-This Magisk module is designed for modern Samsung devices released after 2020, although it may work on older.
-It aims to provide a minimal NFC framework in a magisk module, as a template for future NFC projects.
-The module will eventually incorperate a hook and a suite of basic NFC tools (and maybe BLE and other IoT later).
-Please note that this module is currently in very early stages of development, and as such, it may have limited functionality or potential issues.
+This Magisk module is designed for *Samsung* Android devices with NXP NFC controllers (most Galaxy series like S21,22), although it may work on older and non-samsung devices provided a few tweaks.
+It is basically a fully functional Mininal NFC Framework template but should have cross-compatability between different NXP NFC controllers.
+It will include a few extra tools and a way to hook NFC and offer broader compatibility down the road. essentially a Min-NFC-Framework template magisk module

 TODO-